stackhpc/ansible-collection-pulp/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9-2.10 releases.
+Tested with the current Ansible 11 release.

 ## Included content